davidtchiu/davidtchiu.github.io/teaching/cs161/lab8.cc/index.md

 #### Validating Credit Cards (Luhn's Algorithm)

 Let's take a sec to understand that a 16-digit credit number actually represents two pieces of information.
-The first 15 digits is the "real" credit number, called the payload.
-The final digit of the credit card number is called the "checksum."
-To determine whether a given credit card number is valid, there's a slick algorithm that does some transformations on the payload and checksum.
-If the credit card number is valid, then the payload and checksum "matches" in some way.
+The first 15 digits are the "real" credit number, called the *payload*.
+The final digit of the credit card number is called the *checksum*.
+To determine whether a given credit card number is valid, there's a slick algorithm that does some transformations on the payload to render it down to a single number, and then it checks it against the checksum.
+If the credit card number is valid, then the payload and checksum "matches" in pre-defined way.

 - Download the lab file, extract it, and open it up.
 For this project, you don't need to make any changes to the `Main` or the `GUI` class.